TableCheck-Labs/tablecheck-ruby-take-home/README.md

 This Competitor Price API (https://sinatra-pricing-api.fly.dev/docs) is a simulation of a realistic third party provider.

 Write a clear and concise README documentation that includes:
-* An overview of the E-commerce platform, and how the dynamic pricing works
+* An overview of the E-commerce platform, and how the dynamic pricing works.
-* All API endpoints, request/response formats, and examples of usage
+* All API endpoints, request/response formats, and examples of usage.
-* A simple guide on how to set up and run the application locally
+* A simple guide on how to set up and run the application locally.

 ## Technical Requirements:
 ### Backend: